nikitavoloboev/data/focusing/rules.md

 - Only use what is necessary.
 Experiment with things but never keep things you are not actually using.
 That mostly includes plugins and modifications.
 - Establish a good mental model of what I need and what I use as I approach modifying my workflow and tools.
 - Use best tools available to complete tasks.
 If don't exist, create new tools or adjust existing ones.
+- Run less software.
+Only run what I use and need.
+Keep all systems clean & purposeful.

 ## Share